Washington Gov. Inslee orders freeze on hiring, contracts as coronavirus expected to impact state revenues

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Washington state government agencies will freeze all hiring, personal service contracts and equipment purchases to mitigate a potential multibillion-dollar drop in state revenues due to the coronavirus pandemic, Gov. Jay Inslee announced Wednesday.
+Washington state government agencies will freeze all hiring, personal service contracts and equipment purchases to mitigate the economic impact of the coronavirus pandemic, Gov. Jay Inslee announced Wednesday, as the state faces a potential multibillion-dollar drop in revenues.

 The directive allows exemptions for positions that create revenue, are necessary for public health or safety or are critical to the state’s response to the COVID-19 crisis.
+Purchases and contracts needed for critical services will also be exempt.
 The order goes into effect Monday.

 CLICK HERE FOR FULL CORONAVIRUS COVERAGE